joeygaitan/react-blog-frontend/README.md

 Link to backend: https://github.com/joeygaitan/react-blog-backend

 What I learned:<br/>
 I learned how to use axios to get data from an api with react.
-I learned how components works with react and a got a stronger understanding of react-router.
+In addition, I learned how components and props works with react and a got a stronger understanding of react-router.

 <strong>Things To improve<strong/>: <br/>